HMouaziz/BTEA/README.md

+Here's a refactored project document based on your latest requirements and changes, focusing on backend technology exploration and analysis while keeping a standard frontend and deployment strategy.

+---

-# Project Requirement Document
+## Project Document

-## Project Title
+### Title
-GoDoIt: Simple Lightweight Task Manager
+**Backend Technology Exploration and Analysis**

-## Project Overview
+### Overview
-Develop a simple, lightweight task manager application called **GoDoIt**, similar to Microsoft To-Do.
-The application will have a React front end, a Go backend, and a PostgreSQL database.
-It will include an authentication framework with Single Sign-On (SSO) and be deployed in a Dockerized environment for both development and temporary production testing purposes.
+This project is designed to analyze and compare the performance and ease of development across different backend technologies using a standardized frontend.
+This approach will help identify the most efficient backend solution for a simple task management application.

-## Objectives
+### Objectives
-- Develop a user-friendly task management application.
-- Implement a secure and efficient backend service.
-- Provide a robust authentication mechanism with SSO.
+- To develop a flexible frontend capable of interfacing with multiple backends.
-- Ensure the application can be easily deployed in different environments using Docker.
+- To implement and compare multiple backend technologies using Python with Flask, Go with Gin, and Node.js with both JavaScript and TypeScript using Express.
+- To evaluate each backend in terms of performance, scalability, and ease of integration.

-## Functional Requirements
+### Functional Requirements

-### Task Management
+#### Task Management
 - **Task Creation**: Users can create new tasks with a title and description.
 - **Task Editing**: Users can edit existing tasks.
 - **Task Deletion**: Users can delete tasks.